vmware-archive/oauth2-route-service/cmd/oauth-uaa/README.md

 * UAA\_REDIRECT\_PATH: Redirect path for the app, as defined in the UAA 'redirect\_uri' field. (eg. If redirect\_uri='https://dora.my-cf.com/oauth/callback' then UAA\_REDIRECT\_PATH should be /oauth/callback

 <h2> Example usage </h2>

+The following requires CF CLI version 6.16 or above.

 Assuming I want to push a sample app called [dora](https://github.com/cloudfoundry/cf-acceptance-tests/tree/master/assets/dora)

 <h3>1.
 Create an uaa client for dora</h3>

+The easiest way is using the [cf-uaac gem](https://github.com/cloudfoundry/cf-uaac)

+The client properties should be similar to below.
+Make sure to replace *my-cf.com* with the a real cloudfoundry url.

 ```
   dora-client